-Affect regulation, sometimes called emotion regulation, refers to our ability to make changes to our emotional state.
+There are complex explanations of affect regulation (AR).
+To help with the art of safe experimenting, I want to call it emotion regulation – that is, our ability to make deliberate and noticeable changes to our emotional state.
 Often we do not appreciate the changes we can make.
 It is easy to assume that we feel what we feel, and that’s the end of it.

-www.psychologytools.com and look for relaxed-breathing within their helpful and substantial resources.
+where you can look for relaxed breathing within their substantial resources.

 The goals of ERT are to: